adityaatluri/adityaatluri.github.io/_posts/2017-08-24-musings-gemm.md

 # AMDGPU

 The code written for AMD GPUs targets the latest Vega architecture (gfx9).
 Vega adds new ISA for half precision and mixed precision math ops.
 But, lets start with traditional `float` gemm, we use `float4` vector type as we do 4x4 sub-matrix multiplication on each work-item.
 Which means, a 4x4 sub-matrix of output matrix is computed by each work-item.
-For all the kernels we do 8x8 * 8x8 matrix where we launch 4 threads each doing a quadrent of 4x4 elements.
+For all the kernels we do 8x8 * 8x8 matrix where we launch 4 threads each doing a quadrant of 4x4 elements.
 Each work-item will load a 4x8 of *A* and 8x4 of *B* and store 4x4 of *C*.
 Using `float4` improves the global memory bandwidth.

 ## Float GEMM